Inside: Are you ready for a potential recession? Here’s why you should simplify now.

 We often go through life with a false sense of control.
 It’s easy to maintain this facade of control until something happens that proves that we can’t control all the things.

-We have seen a glimpse this week of what happens when people feel like they are losing control.
-They begin to stockpile toilet paper apparently.
+We have seen glimpses over the past couple of years of what happens when people feel like they are losing control.
+Early on, the reaction was to begin stockpiling toilet paper.

 So what is wise to do in this situation?
 Staying calm and being logical are your best bets.
-Overreacting or stockpiling out of fear doesn’t help things and usually causes more problems.
+Overreacting or making decisions based out of fear usually doesn’t help things and often causes more problems.

-A friend had her recently purchased Costco toilet paper stolen out of her car.
 Stress can bring out the worst in people.
-You can’t control everyone else, but you can decide not to join the crazy.
+You can’t control everyone else, but you can decide not to join in on the craziness.